Why I Say No To All Destination Bachelorette Parties

 Last spring, I sat at my laptop and Googled: “How much does a bachelorette party cost?”
 I had been invited to join my college friend's bash on the other side of the country, and I wanted to know exactly what I was in for.

 Before that fateful invite, the only bachelorette party I had attended was a low-key affair.
-We celebrated the bride with a fun night of dancing, shots, and late-night snacks at our favorite local dive bars.
-The whole evening cost me $30, no plane ticket required.
+We celebrated the bride with a fun night of dancing, shots, and late-night snacks at our favourite local dive bars.
+The whole evening cost me $30 (£23), no plane ticket required.

 Advertisement